yusitnikov/puzzletv/docs/Puzzle rendering.md

 #### Main SVG tag

-The main SVG tag is rendered by the [`FieldSVG`](../src/components/sudoku/field/FieldSvg.tsx) component.
+The main SVG tag is rendered by the [`GridSvg`](../src/components/sudoku/grid/GridSvg.tsx) component.

 By default, it's positioned and transformed in a way that the coordinate system inside SVG begins in the top-left corner of the grid not counting the margins (i.e. the top-left corner of the top-left cell of the grid), and the cell is a 1x1 square (unless custom cell bounds are applied).
-Re-defining the SVG coordinate system this way can be cancelled by enabling the `SudokuTypeManager.fieldFitsWrapper` flag.
+Re-defining the SVG coordinate system this way can be cancelled by enabling the `SudokuTypeManager.gridFitsWrapper` flag.

-Also, by default the puzzle is positioned in the center of the grid's square according to the `PuzzleDefinition.fieldSize` values.
+Also, by default the puzzle is positioned in the center of the grid's square according to the `PuzzleDefinition.gridSize` values.
 It makes sense for puzzles with regular rectangular grid that consists of 1x1 square cells.
-For such puzzles, `PuzzleDefinition.fieldSize.fieldSize` should be the maximum value of `PuzzleDefinition.fieldSize.rowsCount` and `PuzzleDefinition.fieldSize.columnsCount`, and the cell's indexes in the 2-dimensional array directly correspond to the cell's coordinates in the SVG.
+For such puzzles, `PuzzleDefinition.gridSize.gridSize` should be the maximum value of `PuzzleDefinition.gridSize.rowsCount` and `PuzzleDefinition.gridSize.columnsCount`, and the cell's indexes in the 2-dimensional array directly correspond to the cell's coordinates in the SVG.
 However, grids with custom cell bounds and/or grid transformations usually mean that cell's indexes in the array are not directly related to the cell's coordinates,